Sakshi72004/Bootstrap_Practice_Projects/README.md

 ---

-2) 🥋 Nova Martial Arts Website
+2) 🥋 Kensho – Martial Arts Academy Website

 A modern, responsive multi-section website built using **Bootstrap 5**, **HTML5**, and **CSS3**.
 This project represents a martial arts training academy with instructors, services, testimonials, and blog sections.